OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 As a 1-dimension (18x18 = 324) array:
 ![8](./img/8.v2.png)

+As a result, the input layer will have 324 nodes...

-> Note: to void potential ambiguities: the network we will use later will be trained on images 28x28 (=784)
+> Note: _to avoid potential future ambiguities_: the network we will use later will be trained on images 28x28 (=784)

 ##### TODO
 - Java version